wjakob/nanobind/docs/removed.md

 - ○ _nanobind_ instances co-locate instance data with a Python object instead of accessing it via a _holder_ type.
 This is a major difference compared to _pybind11_, which has implications on object ownership.
-Shared/unique pointers are still supported with some restrictions, see below for details.
+Shared/unique pointers are still supported with some restrictions.
 - ○ Binding does not support C++ classes with overloaded or deleted `operator new` / `operator delete`.
 - ○ The ability to run several independent Python interpreters in the same